-FSC Procedures to process Disputes and Appeals
+FSC Procedures to Process Disputes and Appeals

 Lastly, FSC has its own dispute resolution system and procedures for processing disputes and appeals (see FSC-PRO-01-005 and FSC-PRO-01-008).
-Certifying Bodies also have dispute resolution systems in place for addressing concerns related to conformance to FSC standards.
+Certifying bodies also have dispute resolution systems in place for addressing concerns related to conformance to FSC standards.
 These are available to any stakeholder or interested party to enact.
-Stakeholders or interested parties are encouraged to first attempt to bring the issue forward to The Organization for resolution prior to enacting FSC's or the Certifying Body's dispute resolution system.
+Stakeholders or interested parties are encouraged to first attempt to bring the issue forward to The Organization for resolution prior to enacting FSC's or the certifying body's dispute resolution systems.

-Annex G: Culturally Appropriate Engagement
+Annex E: Engagement and Culturally Appropriate Engagement

-Throughout the Standard, it is required to engage with various parties on a culturally appropriate way.
-The Organization should develop a methodology to implement culturally appropriate approaches for engagement.
-This Annex intends to give some guidance to facilitate the implementation of engagement approaches that will foster the efficient involvement of specific groups.
+Throughout the Standard, it is required to engage with various parties and sometime, in a culturally appropriate way.
+This Annex intends to give some guidance to facilitate the implementation of engagement approaches and to ensure efficient involvement of some specific groups through culturally appropriate considerations.

 The level of engagement required and the culturally appropriate approaches used can vary depending on the intended group and the context.
-Good and efficient engagement involves the consideration of the following:

-A) Level of engagement
+A) Engagement